Didius Julianus: Imperial service

 In succession Julianus held the offices of quaestor and aedile, and then, around 162, was named as praetor.
 He was nominated to the command of the Legio XXII Primigenia in Mogontiacum (now Mainz).
 In 170, he became praefectus of Gallia Belgica and served for five years.
-After repelling an invasion by the Chauci, a tribe dwelling in the drainage basin of the river Weser, the northwestern coastal area of present-day Germany, he was raised to the consulship in 175 along with Pertinax.
+After repelling an invasion by the Chauci, a tribe dwelling in the drainage basin of the river Weser and northwestern coastal area of present-day Germany, he was raised to the consulship in 175 along with Pertinax.
 He further distinguished himself in a campaign against the Chatti, governed Dalmatia and Germania Inferior.
 He was then made prefect, charged with distributing money to the poor of Italy.
 Modern historians generally consider this a demotion for political reasons, as Commodus, the Roman Emperor at the time, feared Julianus' growing power.
 It was around this time that he was charged with having conspired against the life of Commodus, but the jury acquitted him and instead punished his accuser.
 Afterwards, he governed Bithynia and succeeded Pertinax as the proconsul of North Africa.